widowmaker110/ByteMe/README.md

 ## Coming Soon
 The following is a list of objectives already set out by the developerin order to make the library more functional and stable.
 This list has no order or importance.
 If you have a suggestion, please see the Credits section of this readme to contact me.

-- Addition of LFU cache algortihm
+- Addition of LFU cache algortihm.
 - More stable error handling (Currently the library does no offer sufficient error handling to alert the programmer which section of the code is throwing the error and reasons why it would.
 If certain exceptions are raised, this library can cause the whole program to crash).
+- Fully functioning app to demonstrate how to use this library
+- Adjust the algorithm to handle null values.
+Give them the appropriate bit value calculation and then also give a Log.w (warning) to notify the user of said null value.

 ## History
 ##### 12/26/2015